-All branch officers need to be aware of the Reciprocal Agreement and how it works.
+The Reciprocal Agreement/ obtaining a branch checking account ll branch officers need to be aware of the Reciprocal Agreement and how it works.
 The Reciprocal Agreement applies to all members of the NALC, the National Rural Letter Carriers' Association, the American Postal Workers Union (APWU) and the National Postal Mail Handlers Union.
 Each union's procedures are slightly different, so representatives should refer to the Reciprocal Agreement handbook.